 The 1700+ passengers and crew on AIDAmira had been unable to leave the liner since March 16, after a crew on a cargo ship (who shared a plane with 6 cruise tourists) showed Coronavirus symptoms.

-Port authorities quarantined the Italy-flagged vessel of AIDA Cruises while the 6 passengers were tested for COVID-19.
+Port authorities quarantined the Italy-flagged vessel of AIDA while the 6 passengers were tested for COVID-19.
 All tests returned negative.
 Authorities on Saturday, March 21, bussed the first 276 passengers to Cape Town international airport where they caught special flights chartered by the German government.

 On Sunday, around 658 passengers were due to leave, with the last leaving scheduled on Monday.